jhrcook/TelemetryRecorder/TelemetryDataAnalysis/analysis/05_008_hmm_pipelines.md

 **Pipeline**

-1. Chop the raw data within an IQR of the time steps to get just the clena pushup data.
+1. Chop the raw data within an IQR of the time steps to get just the clean push-up data.
 2. Use an HMM to identify the 2 states of the push-up.
-3. Use the HMM to cut the chopped data into the two states of training a classifier.
+3. Use the HMM to cut the chopped data into the 3 states of a push-up (one state as `unknown`).
 4. Train an classifier on this training data.
 5. Apply the classifier to the original data to test accuracy.

-**Experimental features**

-1. The type of classifier to use.
-2. Would it be possible to train the classifer with *3* classes, one being “unknown” and having this be the very beginning and ending data?
+**Experimental**

+-   A lot of experimentation will be needed to select the best classification model and tune the model’s hyperparameters.

 ### Pipeline